Mars sample-return mission

 A Mars sample-return (MSR) mission is a proposed mission to collect rock and dust samples on Mars and return them to Earth.
-Such a mission would allow more extensive analysis than that allowed by onboard sensors.

-Risks of cross-contamination of the Earth biosphere from returned Martian samples have been raised, though the risk of this occurring is considered to be low.
+Such a mission would allow more extensive analysis than that allowed by onboard sensors, focused on whether Mars once hosted life.
+Back contamination of Earth's biosphere from returned Martian samples has been raised but this risk is considered to be low.